games-automata-play/games-automata-play.github.io/_posts/2018-08-02-MullerSchupp.md

 Then it contains a converging subsequence.

 We define a positional strategy $\sigma'$ on all vertices reachable by $\sigma$.
-The definition is by induction on the rank, which is the length of the smallest path from $v_0$.
+The definition is by induction on the rank, which is the length of the path from $v_0$.
 For the definition to make sense we need to ensure the following property: for all vertices $v$ reachable by $\sigma'$, there exists a play ending in $v$ consistent with both $\sigma$ and $\sigma'$.